Choose your session:

 About this courseSkip About this course

-- The definition of combatants when terrorists are involved in the hostilities.
+- The definition of combatants and the protection of detainees when terrorists are involved in the hostilities.

 - The detention by rebels of State armed forces.